Haunted house frightens final fans

 However, the demons need not despair.
 The castle and haunted house might not be here next year.
 But Mike and April said they aren't closing the door on Halloween, either.

-"Oh we'll do something.," said Mike.
+"Oh we'll do something," Mike said.
 "It won't be on this scale but we'll do something.
 You can't quit cold turkey you just can't."

 © 2017 WCSH-TV